schnitz81/fail2deny/README.md

 An alternative to fail2ban that only uses one script file instead of modules and bans in the tcp wrapper instead of iptables.

 ## Requirements
 This script utilizes the inotify functionality.
-The inotify-tools tools package needs to be installed.
+The inotify tools package needs to be installed.

 ## Usage
 Input up to five log files as arguments.